-Linen towel are a great natural alternative to synthetic microfiber towels.
+Linen towels are a great natural alternative to synthetic microfiber towels.

 They are naturally antibacterial and odor resistant.

-Linen isn't fluffy but it is moderately absorbent and dries quickly.
-Because linen towels are thin they fold down into something reasonably compact.
-They are lighter and smaller than your usual cotton bath towels.
+Linen isn’t fluffy but it is moderately absorbent and dries quickly.
+Because linen cloth is thin it folds down into something reasonably compact.
+They are lighter and smaller than your usual cotton towels.